 Removing mountains, and rooting up of mountains, are phrases very generally used to signify the removing or conquering great difficulties – getting through perplexities. . . .
 He that has faith will get through every difficulty and perplexity; mountains shall become molehills or plains before him.
 The saying is neither to be taken in its literal sense, nor is it hyperbolical: it is a proverbial form of speech, which no Jew could misunderstand, and with which no Christian ought to be puzzled.

-Mark 11:23-24: “I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.
+In these verses, which are similar to what Jesus Christ says in the two previously-mentioned scriptures, He tells His 12 disciples, “I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.
 Therefore I say to you, whatever things you ask when you pray, believe that you receive them, and you will have them.”

 Now this is to be applied: To that faith of miracles which the apostles and first preachers of the gospel were endued with, which did wonders in things natural, healing the sick, raising the dead, casting out devils these were, in effect, the removing of mountains.

 Pett not only indicates that the same scripture is applicable to miracles, but also implies that this scripture pertains to anyone who has sufficient faith in God.
 According to Pett,

 [T]he faith that had enabled the withering of the fig tree was available to all who truly believed God. . . .
 [His disciples] must demonstrate their faith in God, and it is prayer of this kind that will prevent them from withering.
 Then impossible things will be possible.
 For when men trust God fully they will be able to cast a mountain into the sea with a word.